Special Education Services in District Schools (Districts 1-32)

-All families with children born in 2014, including preschool students with disabilities, may apply to pre-K programs for the 2018-2019 school year.
-Many preschool students with disabilities can receive their special education services at a general education pre-K program.
-Some families with children who have a disability will work with their local Committee on Preschool Special Education (CPSE) to identify a program that meets their child’s needs.
+3-K and pre-K programs welcome and serve all students with disabilities.
+Many 3-K and pre-K students can get their special education services at a general education 3-K or pre-K program.
+Some families will work with their local Committee on Preschool Special Education (CPSE) to find a program that meets their child’s needs.

 Students New to Special Education